Louis Vierne

 Louis Victor Jules Vierne (8 October 1870 – 2 June 1937) was a French organist and composer.
-As the organist of Notre-Dame de Paris from 1900 until his death, he focused on organ music, including six organ symphonies and a Messe solennelle for choir and two organs.
+He was the organist of Notre-Dame de Paris from 1900 until his death.
+As a composer, much of his output was organ music, including six symphonies and four suites, and works for choir and organ, including a Messe solennelle for choir and two organs.
 He toured Europe and the United States as a concert organist.
 His students included Nadia Boulanger and Maurice Duruflé.

 Life

 Louis Vierne was born in Poitiers on 8 October 1870, the son of Henri-Alfred Vierne (1828–1886), a teacher, who became a journalist.
 He was editor-in-chief of the Journal de la Vienne in Poitiers, where he met his future wife, Marie-Joséphine Gervaz.
 The couple had four children.
 Louis was born nearly blind due to congenital cataracts.
 His unusual gift for music was discovered early.
 When he was only two years of age, he heard the piano for the first time: his neighbor played him a Schubert lullaby, and after he had finished young Louis promptly began to pick out the notes of the lullaby on the piano.
 From April 1873, his father worked for the Paris-Journal, moving with the family to Paris.
 At age six, Louis underwent an iridectomy in both eyes.
 He was then able to distinguish shapes and people, and could read large letters.
 He took piano lessons with Madame Gosset in Lille, where his father worked for the Lille Memorial.
 She transcribed the music on large staves.
 He also learned Braille.